 Interruptions are one of those experiences that people would more often than not avoid.
 But because interruptions are predictable it pays to know exactly how people respond before the interruption occurs so you know where to go next.

 Here’s an example:

-If I am raising money for UNICEF as we do most Christmases here at www.kevinhogan.com , I could start by telling you that 1,000,000,000 people go to bed every single night around the world and they are starving.
+If I am raising money for UNICEF or a special charity somewhere in the world, as we do most Christmases here at www.kevinhogan.com , I could start by telling you that 1,000,000,000 people go to bed every single night around the world and they are truly hungry.
 My goal is to cause you to write a check to Oxfam or UNICEF, which I will then match and send to the appropriate agency to help feed people.

-Almost no one but mathematicians and scientists can wrap their mind around 1 billion.
+Almost no one but mathematicians and scientists can wrap their mind around 1 billion of ANYTHING.
 Certainly most economists are unable to grasp what a billion dollars are.
-The same is true for a billion dollars.

 So I explain that there are all these people and that they need food.
 I want you to help.